ScratchAttachScripters/SnoopCoin/README.md

-SnoopCoin is a project maintained by ScratchAttachScripters.
+SnoopCoin is a currency maintained by ScratchAttachScripters.
 It is made using ScratchAttach.